 Idea: Tinker With This

-Lots of diapers amount to plenty of leftover diaper boxes.
-Reduce, reuse and recycle by wrapping the boxes (which are typically very sturdy) in burlap or your favorite patterned fabric.
-Fill them with cloth diapers, onesies, baby toys and all the other little things that need a place.
+Lots of diapers means plenty of empty diaper boxes.
+Reduce, reuse and recycle by wrapping the boxes in burlap or your favorite patterned fabric.
+Fill them with diapers, onesies, baby toys or anything else that need a home.

 Idea: My Pink Life